Which 7 delivery strategies are most effective?

 Additionally, a remote USB clicker that can change the slides of a presentation is also very useful in that it enables the presenter to move away from the computer when presenting.
 An agile presenter is quite often seen as an engaging presenter, and the clicker will enable you to move more freely about the stage.

-Now that we’ve discussed the seven most important tips for successful delivery of a presentation, continue on to Lesson 3 to find out about the seven pitfalls that an effective presenter should avoid.
+Now that we’ve discussed the seven most important tips for successful delivery of a presentation, continue on to Chapter 3 to find out about the seven pitfalls that an effective presenter should avoid.

 Collect Academic Marks

 3 Marks for daily e-learning